Publications

 Smith, A.B., Godsoe, W., Rodríguez-Sánchez, F., Wang, H-H., and Warren, D. 2019.
 Trends in Ecology and Evolution 34:260-273.

-Local adaptation, genetic divergence, and experimental natural selection in a foundation grass across the US Great Plains’ climate gradient [open access]
+Local adaptation, genetic divergence, and experimental natural selection in a foundation grass across the US Great Plains’ climate gradient [article]

 Galliart, M., Bello, N., Knapp, M., Poland, J., St. Amand, P., Baer, S., Maricle, B., Smith, A.B., and Johnson, L.J.
 2019.
 Global Change Biology 25:850-868.

-Up-scaling biodiversity: Estimating the species-area relationship from small samples [article]
+Up-scaling biodiversity: Estimating the species-area relationship from small samples [open access]

 Kunin, W.E., Harte, J., He, Fangliang, Hui, C., Jobe, R.T., Ostling, A., Polce, C., Šizling, A., Smith, A.B., Smith, Krister, Smart, S.M., Storch, D., Tjørve, E., Ugland, K-I., Ulrich, W., and Varma, V. 2018.
 Ecological Monographs 88:170-187.